ncase/blog/src/posts/on-depression.md

 <u>To recap:</u>

-- Almost half of you have a Vitamin D deficiency according to the official recommendation (800 IU/day).
+- Almost half of you have a Vitamin D insufficiency according to the official recommendation (800 IU/day).
+- And those official recommendations are _way_ too low.
+The optimal amount of Vitamin D for depression is probably 4000 IU/day, with an effect around _twice_ that of the best antidepressant.
-- And the official recommendation is _way_ too low.
-Even the official _maximum_ safe dose (4000 IU/day) is below the optimal Vitamin D for depression (5000 IU/day) or what your body can produce from the Sun in optimal conditions (10,000 IU/day).
+- Even the official _maximum_ safe dose (4000 IU/day) is below what your body can produce from the Sun in optimal conditions (10,000 IU/day).
 Recent randomized controlled trials confirm that 10,000 IU/day is, indeed, mostly safe.
-- And even if you do 3000 IU/day, well below the max safe limit, the expected effect is still better than the best antidepressant, even on the pessimistic end of the estimate!
 - Reminder that official policy is often decades behind the science.
 - Reminder that I'm _not_ saying "take supplements _instead_ of antidepressants"; in fact the above meta-analysis shows you can effectively stack them!